p4piiii/Library4A/README.md

 ## Project Information

-This project is developed as part of a midterm requirement for the ITPC 115(System Integration and Architecture) subject, showcasing the ability to build secure API endpoints and manage tokens effectively.
+This is a midterm project for ITPC 115(System Integration and Architecture) in which building secure API endpoints and dealing with tokens has been portrayed in such a way.

 <p align="right">(<a href="#library-management-system">back to top</a>)</p>